What are the best solar panels to buy for your home?

 The best brands of monocrystalline solar panels are also the most efficient solar panels on the market.

 You can head over to SolarReviews to learn more about solar panel efficiency, and see which other brands are highly rated for efficiency.

 What are the five best residential solar panels in terms of cost and value for money?

-What are the most efficient brands of solar panels for homes in 2018?
+What are the most efficient brands of solar panels for homes?

 The importance of solar panel efficiency can be overplayed a lot in the solar industry by solar panels manufacturers who are looking to sell the most efficient modules at the highest prices.

 Solar panel efficiency is taken into account when a panel is rated at a specific wattage and so theoretically, with all other things being equal two 285 watt solar panels, one more efficient and one less efficient will produce the same amount of power.
 It is just that the more efficient panel may need slightly less space to produce this amount of power. (this is assuming the other specifications of the two panels are the same).
 Here are the manufacturers of the five most efficient residential solar panels in 2019: